Inequalities for totally nonnegative matrices: Gantmacher--Krein, Karlin, and Laplace: Additive inequalities: main results

 \begin{utheorem} Let $n,l\geq 1$ be integers, and suppose $A:=(a_{ij})$ is an $n\times n$ totally nonnegative matrix.
 Then the following inequalities hold: \begin{itemize} \item[$(1)$] If $i\in [n],$ and $a_{ik}^*$ is defined as in \eqref{matrix1-GK} for $A,$ then

 \item[$(2)$] If $i,j\in [n]$ such that $i\neq j,$ then

 where $A_{jk}$ is obtained upon omitting the $j^{\mbox{th}}$ row and $k^{\mbox{th}}$ column in $A.$ \end{itemize} \end{utheorem}

 \begin{remark}[Hierarchy among inequalities] Note that, Theorem~\ref{Add-thm-1}(1) for $i=1$ specializes to the Gantmacher--Krein inequality~\eqref{GK-ineq}.
-Moreover, as explained later (in Section~\ref{Proofof-Section-add-ineq}), these row operations $\Ro_{(u,v)}$ help derive Theorem~\ref{Add-thm-1}(2) for all $i \neq j$ from Theorem~\ref{Add-thm-1}(1) for any $i'$ -- but not in the reverse direction.
+Moreover, as explained later (in Section~\ref{Proofof-Section-add-ineq}), these index-row operations $\Ro_{(u,v)}$ help derive Theorem~\ref{Add-thm-1}(2) for all $i \neq j$ from Theorem~\ref{Add-thm-1}(1) for any $i'$ -- but not in the reverse direction.
 (In fact, any $i \neq j$ can be derived from any $i'\neq j'$ in (2) -- see Lemma~\ref{Main-lemma-3}(2).)
-Thus, these row (and column) operations reveal a ``hierarchy'' among these additive inequalities for TN matrices, in which the inequalities in part (1) of Theorem \ref{Add-thm-1} are ``higher'' than those in part (2).
+Thus, these index-row (and index-column) operations reveal a ``hierarchy'' among these additive inequalities for TN matrices, in which the inequalities in part (1) of Theorem \ref{Add-thm-1} are ``higher'' than those in part (2).
 (We will recall these in Remarks~\ref{Hierarchy-remark} and \ref{FGJ-Skan-comp-remark}.) \end{remark}

 Theorem~\ref{Add-thm-1} precisely articulates that the partial sums on the left hand side of the Laplace identity \eqref{Laplace-iden} \textit{subtly} fluctuate about the corresponding right hand side over all TN matrices.
 This can be seen in further generality by observing that the Laplace identity \eqref{Laplace-iden} for $i\neq j$ are special cases of the classical Karlin's identity \eqref{Karlin-iden}.
 Since there is a refinement of Laplace identity in terms of Theorem~\ref{Add-thm-1}, it is natural to seek the refinement of Karlin's identity along similar lines.
 We list a few notations to continue further: